 Having a successful in-person event requires a little more work than a webinar, meeting, happy hour, or pop up mixer, but they are much more meaningful and fun.
 Sure, they take a bit of planning, but if you follow these tips you’ll be well on your way to a sold out function.

 Good planning and plenty of forethought will only help you to reach your event related goals.
 More importantly, it will show your guests how much you value you them and respect their time shared with you.
 If planning events makes you break out in a cold sweat, head on over to my company Esyntial Elements at esyntialelements.com (@esyntialelements) and schedule a FREE consultation.

 Love & Light

 Nu Epps, Author

-Nu shares tips, tricks, and techniques to transform your mind, empower your creativity, and improve your business processes to keep you profitable and sane in your small business.
+Nu shares pages from her personal journal as she recounts some of the lessons and experiences she survived as a brand new entrepreneur.
+Between the stories, she also shares tips, tricks, and techniques to transform your mind, empower your creativity, and improve your business processes to keep you profitable and sane in your business.

 Listen to nu live on process pro radio